Convolution Bounds on Quantile Aggregation: Dual formulation

 Below we always write $\mathbf{r} =(r_1,\dots,r_n)$ and $r = \sum_{i=1}^n r_i$.
 We find that the dual bound \eqref{eq:n_dim_dual_bound} is equal to our convolution bound \eqref{eq:main1pr} if the marginal distribution and quantile functions are continuous. \begin{theorem} For fixed $t \in [0,1)$, let $x = D_n^{-1}(1-t)$.
 Suppose that each of $\mu_1,\dots,\mu_n$ has continuous distribution and quantile functions.
 The convolution bound \eqref{eq:main1pr} and the dual bound \eqref{eq:n_dim_dual_bound} share the same value $x$.
 Moreover, the correspondence between the minimizers $\boldsymbol \beta \in \overline{\Delta}_n$ of \eqref{eq:main1pr} and $\mathbf{r}$ in the closure of $\Delta_n(x)$ of \eqref{eq:D_n} is given by:

 \end{theorem}

-Although the convolution bound and the dual bound are generally equal in Theorem \ref{th:qa-6}, we note that the convolution bound is applicable to RVaR aggregation problems, whereas the dual bound based on probability is specific to quantile aggregation.
+As far as we are aware of, there are no sharpness results on the dual bound in the setting of heterogeneous marginals.
+Therefore, our main results on convolution bounds also contribute to the literature by establishing the sharpness of the dual bounds in several situations, as the convolution bound and the dual bound are usually equal.
+Moreover, we note that the convolution bound is applicable to RVaR aggregation problems, whereas the dual bound based on probability is specific to quantile aggregation.
 On the computational side, as the set $(1-t)\Delta_n$ is bounded and the set $\Delta_n(x)$ is unbounded, optimization of the convolution bound \eqref{eq:main1pr} is often easier than that of the dual bound \eqref{eq:n_dim_dual_bound}.
 Moreover, \eqref{eq:n_dim_dual_bound} needs to additionally compute an inverse function from $D_n$.
+Further, the equivalence in Theorem \ref{th:qa-6} may fail for discrete distributions; see Table \ref{tab:r1-1} of Section \ref{sec:8}.

 In the homogeneous case $\mu_1=\dots=\mu_n$, \cite{EP06} derived a (reduced) dual bound for the worst-case quantile aggregation based on a one-dimensional optimization problem:

 where

 This dual bound is a special case of \eqref{eq:n_dim_dual_bound} by letting $r_1=\cdots=r_n$ in \eqref{eq:D_n}.
 Thus, the reduced dual bound \eqref{eq:dual_expression} is larger than or equal to the dual bound \eqref{eq:n_dim_dual_bound}, as well as our convolution bound \eqref{eq:main1pr} by Theorem \ref{th:qa-6}.
 Similarly to the discussion in Section \ref{sec:2}, the dual bound \eqref{eq:n_dim_dual_bound} and the reduced one \eqref{eq:dual_expression} are not generally equal.